Chris Canterbury drew on a very unusual and striking personal encounter for his new song and video, "Kitchen Table Poet."

 Quaalude Lullabies is available for streaming and download across a wide variety of digital music providers.

-There are plenty of feel-good country jams on this list of the top country songs of 2022, but the No. 1 song is a gut punch.
-These 10 songs are ranked by critical acclaim, radio and sales success, and importance to the genre.
+There are plenty of feel-good country jams on this list of the top country songs of 2022, but the No. 1 song is one of the best love songs of the decade.
+These 22 songs are ranked by critical acclaim, radio and sales success, and importance to the genre.

-Five of the 10 artists made our Top Country Songs list from 2021 as well, but there are no repeats.
-If a song made a previous list or didn't spend most of its time on the charts in 2022, it's not eligible.
-So, before you ask where your favorite song is, be sure the miss isn't just a technicality.
+Seven of the 22 artists made our Top Country Songs list from 2021, as well, but there are no song repeats.
+If a song made a previous list (or didn't spend most of its time on the charts in 2022), it's not eligible.
+So, before you ask where your favorite song is (i.e. Cody Johnson, "'Til You Can't"), be sure the miss isn't just a technicality.

 More From US 104.9